From Saturdays to Sundays: Do Wide Receiver Roles Carry Over from NCAA to the NFL?

 • Neutral/mixed fit, 70–77.9

 The fit is workable, but there are clear differences between the WR’s college usage and the QB/team passing profile.
-This does not mean bad player or bad landing spot, but the role may need some adjustment.
+The WR may need to make adjustments, QB tendencies may need to change, or offensive scheme needs to change to best utilize the players strengths.

 • Questionable fit, below 70

 The WR’s college usage profile does not cleanly match the QB/team passing tendency.
-This could signal a role adjustment, usage uncertainty, or a less natural scheme fit.
-It should be treated as a context flag, not a talent downgrade.
+This could signal a significant role adjustment, usage uncertainty, or a much less natural scheme fit.

 Thanks for hanging out.
 If you want to show support go ahead and give us a follow on Youtube, Spotify, Twitter, or Reddit.